lit/lit/docs/_guide/06-template-reference.md

 In these cases if the DOM value changes, but the value set through lit-html bindings hasn't, lit-html won't know to update the DOM value and will leave it alone.
-If this is not what you want—if you want to overwrite the DOM value with the bound value no matter what, then use the `live()` directive.
+If this is not what you want—if you want to overwrite the DOM value with the bound value no matter what—use the `live()` directive.

 Example: